abe-winter/bswitch/README.md

 ['d', 'a', 'b']
 ```

-Nothing too impressive, but under the hood your function could be up to twice as fast, assuming all the load is happening in the if statement.
-For longish if statements, that may be close to the truth.
-(It may not be; I don't have any profiling results suggesting this is a good idea).
+Nothing too impressive, but your function is now twice as fast, assuming all the load is happening in the if statement.
+For longish if statements, that may be close to the truth. (see test/profile.py).

 Under the hood, your function now looks more like this: